-M.M.
-McCabe is the Keeling Scholar in Residence at UCL, emeritus professor of ancient philosophy at Kings College, London, and a bye-fellow of Newnham College, Cambridge.
+M M McCabe is emeritus professor of ancient philosophy at Kings College, London, and a bye-fellow of Newnham College, Cambridge.
 She has authored a number of books on Plato and published work on other ancient philosophers including the pre-Socratics, Socrates and Aristotle.

 M M McCabe

-M.M.
-McCabe is the Keeling Scholar in Residence at UCL, emeritus professor of ancient philosophy at Kings College, London, and a bye-fellow of Newnham College, Cambridge.
+M M McCabe is emeritus professor of ancient philosophy at Kings College, London, and a bye-fellow of Newnham College, Cambridge.
 She has authored a number of books on Plato and published work on other ancient philosophers including the pre-Socratics, Socrates and Aristotle.

 Who was Socrates?